zigbee-alliance/distributed-compliance-ledger/docs/transactions/compliance.md

 **Status: Implemented**

-Revoke compliance of the Model Version to the ZB or Matter standard.
+Revoke compliance of the Model Version to the Matter, Zigbee or Aliro certification.

-The corresponding Model and Model Version are not required to be present on the ledger.
+The corresponding Model Version must be present on the ledger, and `softwareVersionString` and `cDVersionNumber` must match the values stored in the Model Version.

 It can be used in cases where every compliance result is written on the ledger (`CERTIFY_MODEL` was called), or